iohkedu/cardano-education-program/blockchain-101/lessons/7-accounting-model.md

-## **Accounting Model**
+## Accounting model

-Another thing whose name also came from real life due to it's similarity is wallets.
-Wallets manage private and public keys, keep track of balances of cryptocurrencies, also known as coins, sync blockchain, send transactions to the network and more under the hood.
-But how do blockchains store balances exactly?
-It's another important thing as it's used to check if one has sufficient balance to make new transactions.
-Can't do anything with empty wallet nowadays, can we, pun intended. **Accounting model** is the answer for how blockchain stores it and it sets the foundation how all the transactions must be formatted.
+Another term that came from real life because of its similarity is *wallets*.
+Wallets manage private and public keys, track cryptocurrency balances (also known as coins), synchronize with the blockchain, send transactions to the network, and handle much more behind the scenes.
+But how do blockchains actually store balances?
+That’s an important question, since it’s what allows the system to check whether someone has enough funds to make a new transaction.
+You can’t do much with an empty wallet these days – pun intended.
+The **accounting model** is the answer to how a blockchain stores balances and defines the structure that all transactions must follow.

-### Unspent Transaction Output (UTxO) model
+### Unspent transaction output (UTXO) model

-The **UTXO model** sometimes seem unintuitive at first but it's easy to understand.
-U, TX and O stand for Unspent, Transaction and Output, respectively.
+The **UTXO model** sometimes seems unintuitive at first, but it's easy to understand.
+U, TX, and O stand for **u**nspent, **t**ransaction, and **o**utput, respectively.
 As the name suggests, it's about transaction outputs.

-We will follow an example that Bob sends Ted 100,000 ada coins which is a cryptocurrency of Cardano blockchain.
-Such transaction would look something like this.
+We will follow an example with Bob sending Ted 100,000 ada coins, which is a cryptocurrency of the Cardano blockchain.
+Such a transaction would resemble this:

 ```
                                                      *****